-Explore the greenhouse offering a wide selection of herbs, winter hardy perennials, container gardens, and heirloom plants.
+Explore the greenhouse May-July where we offer a wide selection of herbs, winter hardy perennials, container gardens, and heirloom plants.
 The shops are filled with one of a kind botanical wreaths, arrangements, specialty items from tea to antiques, essential oils and potpourris.
 We offer custom designed floral arrangements to compliment your home decor.

 Touring Grand Oak Herb Farm’s gardens is a learning experience, part herbal lessons, part horticulture history and part culinary directions.
-Each garden is designed around a main theme.
+Each garden has something special to offer.

 Two gift shops feature hundreds of Victorian and herbal inspired items for gift giving, fine home decorating, gardening, and items for the heart or mind.

-We feature a huge selection of diverse products including our own line of potpourri, custom floral wreaths and arrangements that can be customized to match your decor, country and Victorian furniture, rugs, antique reproduction lamps, books, cards, and wall hangings.
+We feature a huge selection of diverse products including essential oils, essential oil products, herbal products, house blended tea, potpourri, and custom floral wreaths and arrangements that can be customized to match your decor.

 Bring your colors and we will custom design that special one-of-a-kind decorative arrangement for you.
 Our in-stock items can also be customized for you.